 Your kitten may be nervous when you brush them for the first time.
 Help them relax by letting them play with the comb and brush – they'll soon get used to them.
 Stroke your kitten very gently all over – particularly on their stomach and in hard-to-reach places – so they get comfortable with being handled.

 How to groom

 Tease out any tangled hair with your fingers and remove it before you groom your kitten properly.
 Don’t worry – if you groom your kitten regularly, tangles shouldn’t happen often.
-If your kitten is in a bit of a mess, dip a clean cloth in warm water, squeeze it out, and use it to wipe her down.
-Please don't use soap though – it'll just irritate her skin.
+If your kitten is in a bit of a mess, dip a clean cloth in warm water, squeeze it out, and use it to wipe them down.
+Please don't use soap though – it'll just irritate their skin.

 Clear eyes and ears

-Once you've finished brushing your kitten, check her eyes and ears.
+Once you've finished brushing your kitten, check their eyes and ears.
 If your kitten’s eyes are a bit weepy, clean them carefully using a cotton ball moistened with warm water.
 Make sure you use different swab for each eye.

 If your kitten's ears aren't clear, wipe them with a dry cotton ball.
 Don't delve beyond the area of the ear that you can see, or poke anything solid inside.
 If you can see a lot of dark wax in there, ask your vet for advice.

 Your kitten's teeth should be clean and free from deposits, and their gums should be a healthy pink colour.
 Check your kitten’s mouth regularly so they get used to it – it’ll make things a lot easier when you need to clean their teeth or give them medicine.